 - Fresh herbs, like basil, parsley, chives (or scallions!)

-- Freshly grated cheese, like Parmesan or Pecorino, or crumbled goat cheese, gorgonzola, feta or cotija cheese.
+- Freshly grated cheese, like Parmesan or Pecorino, or crumbled goat cheese, gorgonzola, feta or cotija cheese (or check out one of these cotija cheese substitutes!).

 Hope you enjoy these with a steaming bowl of pumpkin soup - let me know your favorites in the comments!